Emirati cuisine: Foods and dishes

+Emirati cuisine reflects a mix of Arabian, Persian, Indian, and African influences, highlighting the UAE’s role in historic trade routes.
+Traditional meals emphasize rice, meat, fish, dates, and spices like saffron, cardamom, and turmeric.

 Seafood has been the mainstay of the Emirati diet for centuries.
-The United Arab Emirates cuisine is a reflection of an Arabian heritage and exposure to other civilizations over time.
 As the consumption of pork is forbidden under Muslim law, it is not included in most menus.
-Hotels frequently have pork substitutes such as beef, chicken, sausage and veal rashers on their breakfast menus.
+Hotels frequently have pork substitutes such as beef, chicken, sausage, and veal rashers on their breakfast menus.
 If pork is available, it is clearly labelled as such.

-Meat, fish, and rice are the staple foods of the Emirati cuisine.
+Meat, fish, and rice are the staple foods of Emirati cuisine.
 Lamb and mutton are the more favored meats rather than goat, beef, and camel meat.
 Dates are usually consumed with meals.

 Popular beverages are coffee and tea, which can be supplemented with cardamom, saffron, or mint to give it a distinct flavor.
 Alcohol is generally only served in hotel restaurants and bars (but not in Sharjah).
 All nightclubs and golf clubs are permitted to sell alcohol.
 Specific supermarkets may sell pork in a separate section of the market.

+Foods

 Dishes forming part of the Emirati cuisine include: